Genge says England will 'turn up and fight'

 "It was just something that grew," added Genge.

-"To change the whole mindset within six or seven weeks will be difficult, off the back of a seven-year tenure of someone else, is a tough ask.
+"To change the whole mindset within six or seven weeks will be difficult.
+Off the back of a seven-year tenure of someone else it is a tough ask.

 "But it is a challenge we are welcoming with open arms."